daniel-elsner/nates-chicken-bs/docs/infrastructure-notes.md

 First I created a group in AWS called `local-developers`, then created a new profile called `local-daniel-elsner` and added it to the group.
 Initially the group has no permissions at all.

 Then I created an access key for the user and downloaded it.
-I KNOW THIS IS NOT THE IDEAL SETUP.
+I know doing access keys is not the ideal setup.
 I'm just not in the mood for figuring out all the advanced IAM setup, we can deal with this later.

 Then I ran `aws configure --profile local-development` and entered the access key ID and secret access key.
 I left the default region as `us-east-2` and the default output format blank.